1linden/NBA_Akinator/README.md

 - 🔢 **Question counter**
   Tracks how many questions the engine used before guessing.
 - 🎯 **Fallback guessing**
-  If no remaining questions can narrow players further, the engine makes a random guess from the remaining candidates.
+  If further questioning can not narrow players, the engine makes a random guess from the remaining candidates.

 ## Example Questions
 The engine may ask questions like: